Photo: Willem de Kooning in his studio, 831 Broadway, New York, 1962 © Dan Budnik, All Rights Reserved

 74

-The Walker Art Center in Minneapolis presents a major exhibition of de Kooning’s sculptures and drawings that later travels to other museums in the United States.
+The Walker Art Center in Minneapolis, USA, presents a major exhibition of de Kooning’s sculptures and drawings, which then travels to other museums in the United States.

 75